In the world of business, your brand is the cornerstone of your success. It's what…

-Successfully rebranding a company is one of the most satisfying efforts we get involved with—and usually this is true for our clients as well as our internal team.
+Successfully rebranding a company is one of the most satisfying efforts we get involved with—and usually, this is true for our clients as well as our internal team.
 Like launching a rocket or delivering a baby, a new and very visible creation has taken up its place in the world!
-So much time and effort goes into uncovering and then developing the new brand, including keys #1 (Know your target customer) and #2 (Know what makes you unique), you certainly want to make sure nothing goes awry when you launch your brand.
+So much time and effort go into uncovering and then developing the new brand, including keys #1 (Know your target customer) and #2 (Know what makes you unique), you certainly want to make sure nothing goes awry when you launch your brand.

 As your branding effort moves forward, we recognize that rolling out updated materials, signage, an online presence, products, services and so forth simultaneously can be time-consuming and costly.
 If there’s any way you can swing it, however, this is the very best approach—clean, attention-getting, PR-worthy and minimally confusing to your customers.